 Unfortunately, if anything goes wrong with your computer, your data is still safe if you have the backup.
 A backup file can contain duplicate copies of your crucial information, and you can save it in a remote location.
 So if you face data loss situation due to any reason, you have 100% chances to restore your data back.
 You can take backup of almost everything, such as documents, photos, audio files, video files, emails, etc.

 If everything is fine, we don’t need a backup.
-The importance of backup is understood only when we face data loss situation.
+The importance of backup is only understood when we face data loss situation.
 There are two common reasons for data loss: deletion and corruption.
 If you delete something using Shift + Del, it’ll cause permanent deletion.
 The data which is permanently deleted, can’t be restored until you have the backup file.
 Generally, I don’t recommend permanent deletion unless it’s extremely necessary.
 In a case of temporary deletion, you can restore your data from the Recycle bin.
 But there’s no way to restore your data if you permanently delete it.

 Another common reason for data loss is corruption, an inevitable occurrence.
 In a computer system, corruption can take place due to various reasons.
 Some of the highly responsible reasons include hard disk crash, logical failure, virus infection, hardware failure, software malfunction, abruptly system shutdown, etc. These are some situations in which you can face data loss unexpectedly.
 So if you confront a data loss situation due to any reason, be it accidental deletion or corruption, you can restore files from backup.
 Further, in this post, we’ll learn how to take backup.